 Advantages and Disadvantages

-The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset its higher purchase price.
+The initial cost of a tankless water heater is greater than that of a conventional storage water heater, but tankless water heaters will typically last longer and have lower operating and energy costs, which could offset their higher purchase price.
 Most tankless water heaters have a life expectancy of more than 20 years.
-They also have easily replaceable parts that extend their life by many more years.
+They also have easily replaceable parts that may extend their life by many more years.
 In contrast, storage water heaters last 10–15 years.

-Tankless water heaters can avoid the standby heat losses associated with storage water heaters.
-However, although gas-fired tankless water heaters tend to have higher flow rates than electric ones, they can waste energy if they have a constantly burning pilot light.
+Tankless water heaters avoid the standby heat losses associated with storage water heaters.
+However, although gas-fired tankless water heaters tend to have higher flow rates than electric ones, they can waste energy if they have a pilot light.
 This can sometimes offset the elimination of standby energy losses when compared to a storage water heater.
 In a gas-fired storage water heater, the pilot light heats the water in the tank so the energy isn't wasted.